Short answer

 Common misunderstandings

 - “It’s only illegal to use, not to own.”
-Partially true. §27000 and §27001 speak to equipment fitted on the vehicle, not just use.
-An installed horn can be the basis of a §27001 citation if an officer judges it “unreasonably loud,” even without a sounding event.
+Partially true. §27000 speaks to the horn fitted on the vehicle, not just its use.
+An installed horn can be the basis of a §27000 citation if an officer judges it “unreasonably loud or harsh,” even without a sounding event.

 - “My horn came with a DOT stamp.”
 DOT stamps appear on many imported horns.
 They’re not an enforcement shield in California — CHP cites under state law, not federal.